 Assistant Professor of English (Creative Writing) Department of Media, Design, and Communication

-As a part of a diverse community of faculty and staff who represent many faith systems and worldviews, the School of Global and Cultural Studies at Marian University seeks applicants for a tenure-track Assistant Professor of English (Creative Writing) to join the Department of Media, Design and Communication.
+As a part of a diverse community of faculty and staff who represent many faith systems and worldviews, the School of Global and Cultural Studies at Marian University seeks applicants for a tenure-track Assistant Professor of English (Creative Writing) to promote our Catholic Franciscan mission and identify to join the Department of Media, Design and Communication.
 The ideal candidate will be able to teach first-year writing in the general education program, teach introductory and advanced creative writing courses, advise English majors, and guide student publications that support department-wide themes such as social justice activism, global and cultural competency, and community writing.
 Additionally, we are looking for a candidate eager to develop our undergraduate creative writing curriculum and contribute to various media production and development initiatives in the department (print, digital, social, visual, oral, etc.).

 Area of specialization is open (poetry, fiction, nonfiction, playwriting, screenwriting, graphic novels, etc.), though the ability to teach multiple genres, traditions (particularly global approaches), and/or medias is desired.
 Preference will be given to candidates who have previous experience supporting and/or editing literary journals, have experience working in multi/interdisciplinary departments, and have demonstrated active engagement with diverse media production.